carbogninalberto/big-network/README.md

 go run . -loadnet=true -mctrials=100 -computeCI=true
 ```

+## Examples
+In the example folder you can find the results in .csv format for couple simulations with the same virus, but applying containment measures vs no measures.

+The virus information are:
+- R0: median 5, std 0.8
+- Infective Epochs: 14
+- Dead Rate: 5.4%

+The containment measures are:
+- Musk: from day 30 with prevention probability of 95% cases of contact
+- Social Distance: from day 40 with contact allowed only between parents and friends

 ### List of all flags
 - **-loadnet**: default value is false, if true it load a network from a file called Network.json, to change the loading file name check flag namenet